Curriculum Guide · Courses

 Examines the trade policy of the United States, the domestic laws and regulations affecting international trade, and the relationship of the General Agreement on Tariffs and Trade 1994 and other international agreements to U.S. law and practice.
 Considers, in detail, the U.S. anti-dumping, countervailing duty, escape clause (Section 201) laws and regulations and the World Trade Organization agreements that establish multinational standards applicable to the use of those remedies.
 Examines the statutory remedies, particularly Section 301, that are available to address foreign restrictions on U.S. exports of goods, capital, services, and intellectual property.
 Evaluates the role of Congress in setting trade policy and overseeing administration of the trade laws.
 Analyzes the WTO procedures for trade dispute resolution.
 Considers bilateral trade agreements, including the North America Free Trade Agreement.
 Reviews the regulation of exports and international financial transactions as a means of achieving economic, diplomatic, and strategic domestic policy objectives.

-Students may not receive credit for both this course and the J.D. course, International Law II; or the J.D. course, International Trade; or International Trade Law (Pauwelyn).
+Students may not receive credit for both this course and the J.D. course, International Trade.